OmerSturm/OmerSturm/README.md

 ## 🔥about🔥
-> I have been learning software development for about a year now (2022), looking to expand my knowledge and build a lot of cool stuff with the community!
+> I have been learning software development for about a year now (2022), looking to expand my knowledge and build a lot of cool stuff with the github comunity!

 <br/>